-All critical thinking courses must observe the subarea goal, objectives and specifications.

-Specifications:

-All courses must include all of the following elements:

-Provide theory and practice in reaching factual or judgmental conclusions based on sound inferences drawn from unambiguous statements of knowledge or belief.

-Provide theory and practice in identifying the relationship of language and logic.

-Provide theory and practice in the structure of informal arguments and development of deductive and inductive reasoning skills with oral or written critiques by the instructor.

-Provide theory and practice in identifying and distinguishing the most common formal and informal fallacies of language and reasoning with oral or written critiques by the instructor, and

-Provide theory and practice in identifying and providing examples of the role of critical thinking in society.

-It is expected that courses from a number of different departments and disciplines shall meet these guidelines.

-General Notes For Area A

-Courses in Area A must meet the current mode and level standards set for lecture discussion courses.
-Larger class size may be permitted based on the ability of the course to meet the criteria and by outcome assessment measures (see note 2).
-Exceptions to the enrollment size limits will be considered by the General Education Committee if they are consistent with the interactive, active learning model of lecture/discussion (C4) courses.
+Courses in Area A must meet the current mode and level standards set for C4 lecture discussion courses (normal class size of 25).
+Larger class size may be permitted based on the ability of the course to meet the area criteria and by outcomes assessment measures.
+Exceptions to the enrollment size limits will be considered by the GE Committee if they are consistent with the interactive, active learning model of lecture/discussion (C4) courses.
 Small enrollment may be necessary to achieve the required objectives in some courses, while labs, break-out groups, or other means of providing individual student-instructor communication and feedback may work well in other courses.
-In some courses, enrollment may be limited by available facilities (i.e. computer stations).
-While differences in pedagogy and methodology exist between and within instructors, departments, and schools, course (enrollment) size is an important consideration in achieving educational objectives.
+In some courses, enrollment may be limited by available facilities (e.g. computer stations).
+While differences in pedagogy and methodology exist between and within instructors, departments, and Colleges/schools, course (enrollment) size is an important consideration in achieving educational objectives.

-No General Education credit will be given for any Area A course in which the student received less than a "C" grade.
+No GE credit will be given for any Foundation course in which the student received less than a "C" grade.

-These courses are part of the foundation for the student's university education.
-Students must complete all Area A courses by the time they have completed 30 semester units.
+Students must complete all Foundation courses by the time they have completed 30 semester units.
 If students fail to complete successfully (C or better) any of the courses in this area, they must continuously register for an appropriate course until they remediate that deficiency.

-All courses in subareas A1, A2, and A3 must be lower division.
+All Foundation courses must be lower division.

-Courses in each subarea of Area A (Foundation) must have substantially similar goals and content.

-General Education Area B
+Area B